MadibaGroup/2024-Gadgets/content/docs/gadgets/add1.md

 ### Commitment Level

   The verifier will never see the arrays or polynomials themselves.
-They are undisclosed because they either (i) contain private data or (ii) they are too large to examine and maintain a succinct proof system.
-Instead the prover will use commitments.
+They are undisclosed because they either (i) contain private data or (ii) are too large to examine and maintain a succinct proof system.
+Instead, the prover will use commitments.

   The prover will write the following commitments to the transcript: